 You typically never need to change the values of the preceding timestamp properties.
-However, if you do need to, you must use the Administration Console to create the default_wss Web Service Security Configuration, if it does not already exist, and then update its timestamp configuration by clicking on the Timestamp tab.
-See Create a Web Service security configuration for task information and Domains: Web Services Security: Timestamp for additional reference information about these timestamp properties.
+However, if you do need to, you must use the Administration Console to create the default\wss Web Service Security Configuration, if it does not already exist, and then update its timestamp configuration by clicking on the Timestamp tab.
+See "Create a Web Service security configuration" for task information and "Domains: Web Services Security: Timestamp" in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help for additional reference information about these timestamp properties.